-Port Investments monitors the performance of CentrePort.
+Port Investments monitors the performance of CentrePort through the board of PIL.

 4. Financial and Operational Performance Targets

 4.1.1 WRC Holdings Group

 The following section covers the operating performance targets and the financial performance targets of the companies making up the WRC Holdings Group.
 The performance targets for CentrePort are included as information only as CentrePort is part of Port Investments Limited.